aronsky/esphome-components/components/ble_adv_controller/README.md

     cmd: pair
 ```

-## Example configuration: Complex composed lamp using fanlamp_pro with 2 lights, a fan and a Pair button
+## Example configuration: Composed lamp using fanlamp_pro with a main light, a secondary light, a fan and a Pair button

 ```yaml
 ble_adv_controller: